bohoomil/fontconfig-ultimate/README.rst

 3. Replace the content of your ``/etc/fonts`` with the content from ``etc-fonts`` in this repo. (**WARNING:** before doing so, make sure you have a backup of the original content in case there are any important customizations you may still need.)

-**Installation instructions for Arch Linux users**
+**Installation instructions for Arch Linux users** **(should be suiltable for Arch Linux derivatives, too)**

-If you are an Arch Linux user, you may want to use pre-compiled packages from the [infinality-bundle] repository I maintain.
+If you are an Arch Linux user, or if you are using one of the Arch Linux derivative, you may want to use pre-compiled packages from the [infinality-bundle] repository I maintain.
 This is a recommended approach in majority of cases as it offers the full functionality offered by Infinality patches and the ultimate configuration, without typical post-install steps.
 For more information, see:

 * `infinality-bundle user notes <http://bohoomil.github.io/ib.html>`_ (general information about infinality-bundle),